 Families and schools may use the word ‘concussion’, ‘mild concussion’ or ‘mild brain injury’ following a bump to the head.
 We recommend seeking medical advice if your child sustains a head injury – with the following guide providing written information for parents/carers.

 Our information covers changes in your child to watch out for, symptoms that you shouldn’t ignore, and when to seek further help.
-Our advice applies to children of all ages, from babies to teenagers.

 Signs of concussion

-Most children and young people make a full recovery after a concussion, however some can experience difficulties as a result of bumping their head.
+Most children and young people make a full recovery after a concussion, however some can experience long-term difficulties as a result of bumping their head.
 Sometimes these difficulties are obvious, but often they are subtle.

 To identify the signs of concussion in younger children, see our Babies and toddlers - bumps to the head section.